rory660/deepforms/README.md

 ## Sending Forms

 A form can be sent as a deep form by invoking `window.deepforms.submitDeepForm()`.
-Deep form data will be submitted as a single key `"deepFormData"` mapped to a JSON string containing the deep object.
+Deep form data will be submitted as a single key `"deepFormJSON"` mapped to a JSON string containing the deep object.

 ### Field names